GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_teach_GIS.md

 * Make the connection from the theory to the practical use of GIS.
 For example, show what kind of errors using a wrong projection can create and why projections like UTM are important to use, or the difference between metric and geographic coordinate systems (for example, when using meters or kilometers when creating buffers).

-## GIS for tackling real-world problems

-In the fast-paced world of humanitarian aid, time is a precious commodity, and the need to assist those in need directly is paramount.
-The motivation of trainees is highly dependent on them seeing the value GIS can bring to their daily work.
-That is why we always should work with real-life examples, data and exercises.
-Abstract exercises are not as effective as real-world ones as trainees will not understand the relevance of the methods and workflows in the exercise.

-This topic is reflected on the whole platform.
-The principal section dealing with the topic is "[Module 1: Examples of GIS used by humanitarian organisations](https://giscience.github.io/gis-training-resource-center/content/Module_1/en_qgis_theory.html#examples-of-gis-used-by-humanitarian-organisations)".

-On this training platform, nearly all exercises are oriented on methods, workflows or products that are standard in the humanitarian sector like overview maps or maps of affected regions.

-Practical tips to make exercise and teaching relevant for humanitarian work:

-* __Audience:__ Reflect on your audience and think about what kind of products they would need the most.
-* __Common products:__ In the beginning, go with easy map products for reports and presentations.
-In our experience that is interesting for everybody since everybody needs to present and report their work in reports or proposals.
-* __Scenarios:__ Customize the exercises to simulate scenarios commonly encountered in humanitarian work, such as creating situational maps for emergency response teams or analyzing spatial data to identify high-risk areas.
-* __Real datasets:__ Encourage trainees to explore real datasets and develop GIS solutions for actual humanitarian challenges, fostering hands-on learning and problem-solving skills.
-* __Success stories:__ Utilize case studies or success stories from organizations such as on [Reliefweb](https://reliefweb.int) to illustrate the tangible impact of GIS in humanitarian operations, inspiring trainees and reinforcing the value of their training.
-* __Fulfilling a mission:__ Present instances where GIS has been instrumental in fulfilling a mission.
-* __Planning process:__ Empower trainees by involving them in the curriculum planning process, allowing them to identify the types of maps and products most relevant to their work.

 (handson)=
 ## Hands-on exercises